medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 end
 ```

-After that, the function responsible to identify the workmode and set
+After that, the functions responsible to identify the current workmode
-monitor and kayboard accordingly are set.
-How it is necessary to add
+and to set monitor and keyboard accordingly are all set.
+Now it is
-the trigger.
+necessary to add the trigger.

 #### Configure function execution at fish startup

-I choose to run the workmode identification function everytime a new
+I choose to run the 'work mode identification' function everytime a new
 fish shell is started.
 To do so, it is just necessary to edit the
 `config.fish` file and make it call the `set_current_workmode`
 function, as below: